 If You Have a Toothache:

-Here are a few steps you can do at home to try to relieve the pain:
+Here are a few steps you can apply at home to try to relieve the pain:

 Take an over-the-counter pain reliever, such as Nurofen or Panadol (please make sure you are not allergic to either).
-However, be aware that you need to see me as soon as possible.
+However, you will need to see me as soon as possible.
 If you mask the pain and ignore it, the infection can spread and could become very serious.

 If the pain is caused by debris lodged in a cavity, washing the area may relieve the problem.